-That’s where Service Level Agreements (SLAs) come into play.
-Think of customer service SLAs as the golden handshake between your business and its customers, clearly defining what level of service they can expect and when they can expect it.
+This is where customer service SLAs come into play.
+Think of them as the golden handshake between your business and its customers, clearly defining what level of service they can expect and when they can expect it.

 What Are the Types of Customer Service SLAs?